ahmedameen/SF-Food-Trucks/README.md

 * Framework: Flask.
   * Why Flask?
 I had no experience with Flask before I use ASP.NET for backend so I decided to work with a new framework.
 I went with Flask because it's suitable for small web applications and can be learnt quickly.
 * Database: SQLite.
   * Why SQLite?
 In this application I used a SQLite database to store simple data about the users/ food trucks.
-The detailed food trucks data are retrieved from [DataSF API documentation](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat) so SQLite was a quick and suitable solution.
+The detailed food trucks data are retrieved from [DataSF API](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat) so SQLite was a quick and suitable solution.
+* APIs:  [DataSF API](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat) is used to access the food trucks dataset.
 ### For Frontend:
 * Javascript.
 * Google maps API.